A Beating Heart...: Plot

-After being shot by his son Harrison, (Note: As depicted in "Sins of the Father") Dexter Morgan is taken to the Seneca Nation Clinic in Iron Lake, where his life is saved but he falls into a coma.
+After being shot by his son Harrison, (Note: As depicted in "Sins of the Father") Dexter Morgan is taken to the Seneca Nation in Iron Lake, where his life is saved but he falls into a coma.
 Dexter imagines conversations with Arthur Mitchell, Miguel Prado, Harry Morgan, and James Doakes.
-When he awakens after ten weeks, he is told that he survived due to the cold temperature slowing his bleeding, and that Harrison has not been seen in weeks.
+When he awakens after ten weeks, he is told that he survived due to the cold temperature slowing his bleeding and that Harrison has not been seen in weeks.

 Harrison is in New York City working as a bellhop at The Empire Hotel.
-He's made friends with his colleagues, and apparently lives at the hotel, staying nights in various rooms.
-One day he sees two guests he knows did not arrive together, the woman (Shauna) without her faculties and the man referring to her as his wife.
-Noticing her wondering "what was in that drink" Harrison questions the male guest, Ryan Foster, but helps him bring Shauna to Ryan's room.
-Hearing her say "no" through the door, Harrison barges back in, and after initially struggling, gains the upper hand and brutally murders Ryan with the ceramic lid of the toilet tank.
+He has made friends with his colleagues, and apparently lives at the hotel, staying nights in various rooms.
+He sees two guests together, Shauna and Ryan Foster, who he knows did not arrive together.
+She is without her faculties, and he is referring to her as his wife.
+Noticing her seemingly about to faint, Harrison questions him, but helps bring Shauna to Ryan's room.
+Hearing her say "no" through the door, Harrison enters and, in a struggle, murders Ryan Foster.

-After taking Shauna to her room, Harrison thoroughly cleans the crime scene and takes Ryan's body to the kitchen where he cuts it into nine pieces, placing the severed body parts into trash bags, as Dexter taught him (though he misses some blood spatter on the ceiling).
-(Note: As depicted in "The Family Business") Harrison watches nervously as the bags containing the severed body parts are loaded into a garbage truck.
-The next morning, one of the bags breaks while being unloaded, revealing pieces of Ryan's dismembered corpse.
-Detectives Melvin Oliva and Claudette Wallace arrive at the dump and locate the rest of the body, quickly identifying both the hotel and the room.
+After taking the still unaware Shauna to her room, Harrison thoroughly cleans the crime scene and takes Ryan's body to the kitchen, where he cuts it into nine pieces, placing the severed body parts into trash bags, as Dexter taught him, (Note: As depicted in "The Family Business") although missing some blood spatter on the ceiling.
+The bags containing the remains get loaded into a garbage truck.
+The next morning, one of the bags breaks, revealing a piece of the dismembered corpse.
+Detectives Melvin Oliva and Claudette Wallace arrive at the dump and locate the rest of the body, identifying both the hotel and the room.
 At the hotel, they take notice of Harrison nervously lurking nearby.